What Are Our Legal Responsibilities For De-Icing During Winter?

 The good news is that there is no need to stick to rock salt for de-icing icy roads and infrastructure.
 EcoGrit Concentrate is an organic, biodegradable and safe alternative that won’t damage surfaces or leak toxic chemicals into the ecosystem.
 The granules are non-corrosive, fine and highly effective, working at lower temperatures than rock salt for up to seven days.
 They will not harm children, pets, local plants or wildlife, making them ideal for use on any exterior surface.
 Additionally, because it’s soluble, it can be made into a spray to use on metal railings, drain covers and handrails.

 EcoGrit Concentrate can be applied in advance of any ice appearing too, allowing you to prepare the roads for sub-zero temperatures in plenty of time.
-Find out more and order your supplies today at ecogrit.co.uk.
+Find out more and order your supplies today at supreme-flea.10web.me.

 #SayNOtoRockSalt #SayYEStoEcoGrit #PowerToThePeople